kus/cs2-modded-server/README.md

 To check everything is working correctly run the following commands in the server console:

-- `meta list` and you should see `CounterStrikeSharp` in there
+- `meta list` and you should see `CounterStrikeSharp` in the output
-- `css_plugins list` and you should see a few plugins in there
+- `css_plugins list` and you should see a few plugins in the output

 If you see content in both; everything is working.